Is the Chris Rose Therapy Centre for Autism a school?

 How do I enroll my child in the day program?

-The first step involves reaching out to your child’s school of enrollment.
-Each school or district can have a different person to reach out to — it may be the principal, the learning assistance resource teacher, or your child’s classroom teacher.
-If your child attends a school that is part of School District #73, the Inclusive Education contacts are through the Henry Grube Education Centre.
-You can reach them at 250-376-2266.
+To begin the process, reach out to your child’s school.
+The right contact may vary by school or district—this could be the principal, a learning assistance teacher, or your child’s classroom teacher.
+If your child is in School District #73, the Inclusive Education team at the Henry Grube Education Centre can be contacted at 250-376-2266.

 How does someone enroll in the adult program?

-This service is designed to meet the needs of individuals with ASD that are 19 years of age or older and clients of Community Living British Columbia (CLBC).
-Please connect with CLBC if interested.
+Our adult program is designed for individuals with ASD who are 19 or older and members of Community Living British Columbia (CLBC).
+Please reach out to CLBC for more information on how to get started.

 Are you an ABA-based centre?